Old Weston

+History

 In about 958 King Edgar the Peaceful gave Ælfwyn, wife of Æthelstan Half-King, ten hides of land at Old Weston for acting as his foster-mother, and this land later formed part of her son Æthelwine's endowment for the establishment of Ramsey Abbey.

 In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
 The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
 Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

 Old Weston was listed in the Domesday Book in the Hundred of Leightonstone in Huntingdonshire; the name of the settlement was written as Westune in the Domesday Book.
 In 1086 there was just one manor at Old Weston; the annual rent paid to the lord of the manor in 1066 had been £10 and the rent was the same in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there were 22 households at Old Weston.
 There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
 Using these figures then an estimate of the population of Old Weston in 1086 is that it was within the range of 77 and 110 people.